tassanee-atsa/tassanee-atsa/README.md

 <p align="center">I used to work in marketing and management but decided to make a career change into software.
 I’ve made this change because I love creating things and solving interesting problems.
 I took the leap last year by joining the School of Code bootcamp where I built on my development and IT fundamentals and worked with other learners to build projects and take part in hackathons.</p>

 <p align="center">I am passionate about writing clean, readable code with designing and building elegant user experiences.
 I mostly use React, Javascript, HTML and CSS.
 I love learning whether it’s a new technology or deepening my knowledge of the tools I already use.
-I’m currently looking for my first job in the software world.</p>
+I’m currently looking for my first job in the software world and would love for you to get in touch with me!</p>